As an adult it can be completely nerve-wracking to know what to say when a child asks, “Is Santa real?”

 It seemed to me that when children ask if Santa is real, it is a time when they are starting to decide for themselves what the truth is.

 They are gathering all the facts, and now they have some questions.
 This is the time to start helping children put the pieces together.

-When our own children ask if Santa is real, we respond with this simple question.
+When our own children asked if Santa is real, we responded with this simple question.

 She still enjoys all of the Santa outings that we do, but she is noticing some inconsistencies.